TROJANS UK 22

 On the back of the pilot project, the immediate aim is to set up a London-wide mini-tour and community drama workshops.
-We are already in discussion with the Chelsea Theatre, on the World's End Council Estate, SW7, and are talking to other councils, community centres and theatres in South London, East London and North London.
+In 2023 we performed at the Chelsea Theatre, on the World's End Council Estate, SW7, and are talking to other councils, community centres and theatres in South London, East London and North London.
 The intention is that in every theatre we will produce a performance which relates to and includes the local community, in order to build bonds.

 Building on the success of the project in London, our future intention is to roll the tour out country-wide, partnering with local councils and communities.

 The reason for recreating the project in this way is to expand our reach, both of the psycho-social support workshops and the advocacy reach of the play itself.
 We have always had enormous demand to tour our plays, but it is almost impossible to tour a play with an amateur cast – they have their own lives and families.
 However, by incorporating a core cast of refugees/host community who are professional actors, and working with refugee/host community amateurs in each individual area, we will be able to overcome this challenge to create a powerful and emotive production, while staying true to the key aims of our project.